endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 - Type `toString(toDate(value),"YY/MM/dd")` This will convert the value from a string format to a date format, rearrange it to the format we want, and then convert it back to a string, so that it matches the rest of our dates.
 - Click OK to make the changes and return to the data screen
 - On the left side, click 'remove all' to remove the filter and check the data visible in open refine.
 - Go back to the 'Date' column, and Transform again.
-Then type `"20"+value`
+Then type `"20"+value` to make all dates YYYY/MM/dd
 - Let's format the date so that it's a string that matches the ISO 8601 format.
 Click on the triangle by 'Date,' then 'Transform,' and type `value.replace("/","-")`.
 This will take all `/`s and replace them with `-`s.

 ### Separate the Time of the Stop